 Jackson's 1970 song "Fancy Satin Pillows" was a top 20 hit on the Billboard Hot Country Singles chart.

 2. "I Gotta Know"

-This song peaked at number 15 when Jackson was barely out of high school at just 19-years-old.
+This song peaked at No. 15 when Jackson was barely out of high school at just 19 years old.

 1. "Let's Have a Party"